MarcoLoc95/BioPhys/book/content/chap1_2.md

 Standard error of the mean$m$
 Relative error

-### Those darn outliers

-### What error to choose?
+### Which error to choose?
 Say the sensitivity of an instrument is $s$.
 By using this instrument we collect many data points and we calculate the standard deviation $\sigma$.
 Which value to use as an uncertainty?

-The short answer is: the largest between the two.
+The short answer is: the largest value between $s$ and $\sigma$.
 That's because if the standard deviation is below the sensitivity, the individual variations may just be due to the imprecision of the instrument and not to a natural random variability.
 However, if the standard deviation is greater than the sensitivity, we know that the individual variations are all well measured with the instrument, despite its limited resolution.

+### Those darn outliers
+a

 # Error propagation
 Recap: Taylor expansion